mityaMz1998/git-FootballPlayer/README.md

+Developed application written on WPF technology for the version .NET 5.0.
-This application contains a list of football players and a list of clubs in which objects are added, edited and deleted.
+The application handling a list of football players and clubs as objects whichcan be added, edited and deleted.
-The application uses the MVVM template, as well as the ORM Entity Framework.
+Application uses the MVVM template, as well as the ORM Entity Framework.